-Is real-time marketing the right fit for your brand?
-Let’s discuss exactly what it is, what the main benefits and risks are, as well as how to best employ it.
+In fact, we would go so far as to say that real-time marketing is something that any brand should try out.
+However, there are several things you need to keep in mind.
+Let’s discuss exactly what real-time marketing is, what the main benefits and risks are, as well as how to best employ it.

 As we mentioned earlier, the success of these types of messages is heavily dependent on whether a user sees them right away or not.
 Almost no other platform can guarantee the quick visibility that web push provides (except for SMS marketing, which we have talked about previously).
 Breaking news alerts, like the above example, are great examples of real-time marketing that work great with web push notifications.